re4ldev/arch-laptop/Guide.md

 Generate the locales.\
 **`# locale-gen`**

-Create locale.conf and set the LANG variable accordingly.\
+Create locale.conf and set the LANG variable accordingly.
+Instead of _**en_US.UTF-8**_ make sure to use a correct entry from /etc/locale.gen file.\
 **`# echo "LANG=en_US.UTF-8" > /etc/locale.conf`**

 Setup the hostname.
 Make sure to replace _**myHostname**_ with the name of your choice.\